FranciC19/biobj_acquistion_function_for_BO/README.md

 ### Installation

 In order to execute the code, you need an [Anaconda](https://www.anaconda.com/) environment.
 We provide a YAML file in order to facilitate the installation of the latter.
 Open an Anaconda terminal in the project root folder and execute the following command.
+Note that the code was experimented in a computer with Ubuntu 22.04.

 ```
 conda env create -f env_install.yml